pbiggar/phc/doc/manual/representingphp.rst

 all comments get attached to the same node.
 This should work most of the time, if not all the time.
 In particular, it should never loose any comments.
-If something goes wrong with comments, please <ulink url="http://www.phpcompiler.org/contact.html">send</ulink> us a sample program that shows where it goes wrong.
+If something goes wrong with comments, please `send <http://www.phpcompiler.org/contact.html>`_ us a sample program that shows where it goes wrong.
 Note that whitespace in multi-line comments gets dealt with in a less than satisfactory way; see :ref:`limitations` for details for details.
 </para>